-Candidates must have a Ph.D., M.D., or a certified equivalent degree, a minimum of one year postdoctoral experience in cancer research, and an invitation from a qualified host.
-Awards are limited to visits of six months or less, and cannot be renewed or extended.
+Applicants must have a Ph.D., M.D., or a certified equivalent degree, a minimum of one-year postdoctoral experience in cancer research, and an invitation to participate in STSEP from a qualified host institution.
+Exchanges are limited to terms of six months or less and may not be renewed or extended.

 The applicant must submit the following:

-- A letter from participant providing a detailed description of the collaborative research project, tentative dates for the visit, and a description of the added value from the exchange.
+- A letter from applicant providing a detailed description of the collaborative research project, tentative dates for the visit, and a description of the value added by the exchange.

 - A copy of current curriculum vitae.

-- A letter of support from the home institution stating the candidate’s participation in STSEP and the conditions of employment for the candidate subsequent to the STSEP period.
-This letter can also state the nature of any travel costs, and/or other costs that will be provided by the home institution to help applicant defray costs of participation in STSEP and living in the United States during the course of STSEP.
+- A letter of support from the applicant’s home institution stating the applicant’s participation in STSEP and the conditions of employment for the applicant after the STSEP period.
+This letter can also state the nature of any travel and living costs that will be provided by the home institution to help applicant defray costs of participation in STSEP and living in the U.S. during the course of STSEP.

 - Three letters of reference.

-- A letter of invitation from the prospective host NCI intramural laboratory, division, office, or center that includes a description of the collaborative research work to be undertaken, objectives to be accomplished, tentative dates for the visit, and a description of the added value from the exchange.
+- A letter of invitation from the prospective host NCI intramural laboratory, division, office, or center that includes a description of the collaborative research work to be undertaken, objectives to be accomplished, tentative dates for the visit, and a description of the value added by the exchange.

 - Copies of degrees in original language and copies of English translations of those degrees.

-- Non-U.S. candidates who have been accepted into the program will receive a letter with which to apply for a visa at the American Embassy or Consulate in their home country.
+Applicants who have been accepted into the program will receive a letter with which to apply for a visa at the American Embassy or Consulate in their home country.
+It will be the responsibility of the applicant to procure their U.S. visa.
+Applicants will be responsible for any costs associated with visa procurement.
 Change of sponsor will, in general, not be permitted once an award has been made.